Skip to main content

 Prepetition Challenges

 Aside from debt, Rite Aid grappled with persistent underperformance in certain regions, declining front-end sales, and a shifting reimbursement climate.
-The company also faced roughly 1,600 lawsuits tied to the U.S. opioid epidemic.
-In March 2023, the U.S. Department of Justice filed a civil complaint accusing Rite Aid of ignoring red flags and inappropriately dispensing opioids in violation of the False Claims Act.
+The company also faced more than a thousand lawsuits tied to the U.S. opioid epidemic.
+On March 13, 2023, the U.S. Department of Justice filed a civil complaint accusing Rite Aid of ignoring red flags and inappropriately dispensing opioids in violation of the False Claims Act.
+The case was later settled in July 2024 for $7.5 million in cash and a $401.8 million allowed unsecured claim in the bankruptcy case.

 Despite aggressive cost-cutting measures, Rite Aid faced mounting financial pressures leading up to its Chapter 11 filing.
-CFO Dive reported that these efforts were ultimately insufficient to offset the company’s debt load, legal liabilities, and underperforming stores.
-In an effort to mitigate losses, Rite Aid closed over 200 underperforming stores between 2021 and 2023, saving an estimated $60 million in annual expenses.
+These efforts were ultimately insufficient to offset the company's debt load, legal liabilities, and underperforming stores.
+In an effort to mitigate losses, Rite Aid closed approximately 210 stores in the year ending September 30, 2023, prior to its bankruptcy filing.
 Nevertheless, costly rent obligations on vacated leases continued to pressure cash flow.
 Inflationary pressures and labor shortages also complicated efforts to maintain profitability, prompting an eventual move to seek Chapter 11 protection.

 Strategic Initiatives